loyihsu/nthu-oldjay/README.md

 Steps of this project:

 1. [x] Importing all the codes from 2015~2018 that I have ever submitted to OJ.
-2. [ ] Improving the implementation by editing and retesting it on the OJ to make sure the codes work.
+2. [x] Improving the implementation by editing and retesting it on the OJ to make sure the codes work.
     1. [x] I2P (I)
     2. [x] I2P (II)
-    3. [ ] Data Structure
+    3. [x] Data Structure
     4. [x] Others
-3. [ ] Move everything out of the folders
+3. [x] Move everything out of the folders

 If something goes wrong please let me know, I will look into it.
 You are free to use any of the codes of NTHU-OldJay.

 ## Missing list

 The following are the list of codes that are missing or stored at a place not accessible to me.
-These problems may need to be solved again.
+If the questions are still complete, reproducing the codes may be attempted.

 * [ ] [11865 - Number Maze](http://140.114.86.238/problem/11865)
 * [ ] [11923 - All Pair Shortest Paths](http://140.114.86.238/problem/11923)